vishnuv4/rubric_generator/README.md

 Then run the script using python.

 If using VSCode, set the python interpreter to the venv created during the setup stage.
+VSCode has a hotkey to run files using Python.

 This will create a folder with the assignment name with a .py file of the same name as the assignment.